Buying property in Germany?

 Could property prices jump again in Germany as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Germany is medium, meaning moderate growth is expected but a boom like 2020 to 2021 is unlikely given current mortgage rates and economic uncertainty.
+As of early 2026, the likelihood of a renewed price surge in Germany is medium: moderate growth is the base case, but a return to the 10%+ annual jumps of 2020 to 2021 is very unlikely given current mortgage rates and the sluggish economy.

-A plausible upside price change range for Germany in 2026 is between 3% and 5% nationally, with prime city neighborhoods potentially seeing stronger gains of 5% to 7% if mortgage rates decline further.
+A plausible upside price change range for Germany in 2026 is between 3% and 5% nationally, with prime city neighborhoods in Munich, Berlin, Hamburg, and Frankfurt potentially seeing stronger gains of 5% to 7% if mortgage rates decline further.

-The single biggest demand-side trigger that could drive prices to jump again in Germany would be a significant drop in mortgage rates below 2.5%, which would unlock pent-up buyer demand from households who have been waiting on the sidelines.
+The single biggest demand-side trigger that could drive prices to jump again in Germany would be a significant drop in mortgage rates below 2.5%, which would unlock pent-up demand from the large pool of households who have been waiting on the sidelines since 2022.

 Please also note that we regularly publish and update real estate price forecasts for Germany here.

-Sources and methodology: we anchored our estimates on the LBBW 2026 Annual Outlook, the IW Koln forecasts, and validated them against transaction indices from vdpResearch.
-Our internal models also factor in mortgage rate sensitivity.
+Sources and methodology: we anchored our estimates on the LBBW 2026 Annual Outlook, Reuters analyst polls, and validated them against transaction indices from vdpResearch.
+Our internal models also factor in mortgage rate sensitivity and city-level demand drivers.

 Are we in a buyer or a seller market in Germany as of 2026?

-As of early 2026, Germany's property market is split: it leans toward sellers in prime city neighborhoods with energy-efficient stock, but it favors buyers in weaker regions or for properties needing expensive modernization.
+As of early 2026, Germany's property market is split: it leans toward sellers in prime city neighborhoods with energy-efficient stock (think Schwabing in Munich, Prenzlauer Berg in Berlin, or Eimsbuttel in Hamburg), but it still favors buyers in weaker regions or for properties that need expensive energy retrofits.

 Are homes overpriced, or fairly priced in Germany as of 2026?